Lee wins her 1st major after beating Lee6 in playoff

 Lee and Lee6 both teed off strongly in the 18th-hole playoff.

-Lee went for a 5-iron on her second shot, but her caddie advised her to switch to a 6-iron and was proved right.
+Lee went for a 5-iron on her second shot, but caddie Jason Gilroyed advised her to switch to a 6-iron and was proved right.

+”I think the yardage was for 5-iron, but with adrenaline and everything Gilly was like, `Let’s go 6-iron,”’ she said. ”It was six feet from the hole.
+Yeah, it worked out.”

 The day’s best round went to Ireland’s Leona Maguire.
 Her 10-under 61 tied the lowest round ever by a female or male in a major – two days after Lee6 did the same in the second round.
 They share the record with South Korea’s Hyo Joo Kim, who also did it at Evian in 2014.